soo-h/DASweepDetect/README.md

-**Demo：** Using the feature matrix under the "simu_feature" folder, construct a training dataset based on the configuration file provided by the user.
+**Demo：** Using the feature matrix under the "simu_feature" folder construct a training dataset based on the configuration file provided by the user.
 The generated dataset will be stored in the "trainSet" folder.

 ```shell
 python3.8 DASD.py data_annotation -i simu_feature --config label_configure.txt -o trainSet
 ```

+simu_feature is a folder, which contains only feature matrix of simulated data with .npy format;  trainSet is a folder, which stores dataset  that generated by simulated feature matrix.

 **Configuration file description：**